 It’s larger, heavier, and has fewer features than the Dell XPS 13 or Lenovo T450.
 But at $209.99 on Amazon, the Acer Chromebook 15 offers a surprising amount of computing power and versatility at an affordable price.
 The Acer has a large, 15.6-inch display and features an Intel Celeron chip for speedy computing.
 It is also equipped with a wide array of ports, which affords business travelers multiple options for presentations and connectivity.

-Like other Chromebooks, this one runs on Google’s Chrome operating system, which is heavily web-based and may pose some problems when Internet connectivity is an issue.
-The number of Chrome apps available continues to grow however, and gives Chromebook users an increasingly wider and varied number of options.
+Like other Chromebooks, this one runs on Google’s Chrome operating system.
+This operating system is heavily web-based and may pose some problems when Internet connectivity is an issue.
+The number of Chrome apps available continues to grow, and gives Chromebook users an increasingly wider number of options.
 And with a battery life of over 9 hours, this laptop can keep you working comfortably while travelling too.

-Whether you need to keep up on emails, have a snap video teleconference, or pitch a major marketing proposal, your laptop is the most critical tool on any given business trip.
-Choosing one that you are comfortable working with, and one that gets the job done while you’re out on the road, is extremely important.
-The three models detailed vary in terms of computing power, weight and size, and affordability, but they all offer tools that can help a business traveler get the job done.
+From keeping up on emails or to having video teleconferences, laptops are the most critical tool on business trips.
+Choosing one that you’re comfortable with and one that gets the job is extremely important.
+The three models detailed vary in terms of computing power, weight and size, and affordability.
+However, they all offer tools that can help a business traveler get the job done.

-Check them all out today, and then determine which machine can do the best job for you the next time you are traveling.
+Check them out today, and determine which can do the best job for you the next time you are traveling.
 More more tips on choosing the right laptop, check out our handy guide.